sotonfencing/sotonfencing.github.io/about.md

 Or maybe you've actually tried it.
 In which case it probably brings to mind images of wildly-stabbing novices, shouting sabreurs, and that time the Men's Captain got chased around the hall by a Frenchman in just his boxers.

-Either way, modern fencing is a sport of speed, dexterity, and tactics, and is the only sport to feature in every modern Olympic Games.
+Either way, modern fencing is a sport of speed, dexterity, and tactics, and is one of only five sports to feature in every modern Olympic Games.
 It's a great way to improve your co-ordination, balance and flexibility, not to mention fantastic fun.
 So let the stabbing begin!

 About the Club
 --------------